Very large floating structure: Floating launch vehicle operations platform

 In the 2010s, SpaceX contracted with a Louisiana shipyard to build a floating landing platform for reusable orbital launch vehicles.
 The platform had an approximately 90 × 50 m landing pad surface and was capable of precision positioning with diesel-powered azimuth thrusters so the platform can hold its position for launch vehicle landing.
 This platform was first deployed in January 2015 when SpaceX attempted a controlled descent flight test to land the first stage of Falcon 9 Flight 14 on a solid surface after it was used to loft a contracted payload toward Earth orbit.
 The platform utilizes GPS position information to navigate and hold its precise position.
 The rocket landing leg span is 60 ft and must not only land within the 170 ft-wide barge deck, but must also deal with ocean swells and GPS errors.

 SpaceX CEO Elon Musk first displayed a photograph of the "autonomous spaceport drone ship" in November 2014.
 The ship is designed to hold position to within 3 m, even under storm conditions.

 On 8 April 2016, the first stage of the rocket that launched the Dragon CRS-8 spacecraft, successfully landed on the drone ship named Of Course I Still Love You, the first successful landing of a rocket booster on a floating platform.

 As of 2018, Blue Origin is intending to make the first stage boosters of New Glenn be reusable, and recover launched boosters downrange on the Atlantic Ocean via a ship that is underway acting as a floating movable landing platform.
 The hydrodynamically-stabilized ship increases the likelihood of successful recovery in rough seas.

 Floating parking garage

 A concept has been patented for a floating automotive parking barge with angled sides to deflect wind shear.
-Several open-sided parking barges exist in Gothenburg and New York City.